Header tags are a technical SEO ranking factor that also has a big impact on user experience.

 <header> <h1> The Best Dog Food for Older Dogs </h1> </header>

 It really is quite simple to add HTML header tags to your content.
-But if your website is in a CMS like WordPress, it can be even easier.
+But if your website is in WordPress, it can be even easier.
 In the toolbar, you will find various heading options to make it basically foolproof to add your header tags.

 Image source: ThemeIsle